 The following information will be made available to you throughout the online case study quiz: clinical presentation, patient history, physical examination, pathophysiology, diagnosis and treatment.
-As you progress through the case study you will be required to answer questions relating to the information provided in the case study to demonstrate your understanding of the underlying pathophysiology and pharmacology of the case study.
+As you progress through the case study you will be required to answer questions relating to the information provided about the patient in the case study.
+These are designed to demonstrate your understanding of the underlying pathophysiology and pharmacology of the disease in the case study.

-The online case study quiz component is worth ten (10/100) of the marks allocated for this assessment.
+The online case study quiz is worth ten (10/100) of the marks allocated for this assessment.